matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 This is the most elaborate and costly form of institutionalised ceremony.
 The Agile Release Train is a large-batch planning and coordination mechanism presented as agility.
 It produces the illusion of agility, but synchronised big-batch planning events make flow uneven and unpredictable.
 In practice, this leads to integration crunches and "hardening phases," which are a tacit admission that the system generates more waste than it removes.

 SAFe attempts to manage the symptoms of unevenness, rather than eliminating the causes.
 It is a coping mechanism for organisations struggling with deep _Muri_ (dependencies, brittle systems, low trust) but unwilling or unable to reduce cognitive load or decouple teams.

-#### Hero Culture

-Hero Culture is what happens when chronic overload becomes normal and the organisation quietly begins to rely on individuals who can absorb unreasonable load through personal sacrifice.
-The late-night deployment, the weekend fix, the 2am incident save, these become celebrated behaviours.

-Hero Culture is seductive because it feels like excellence.
-But it is actually the loudest symptom of failure: a system that only works when someone suffers.
-And because heroism "works" in the short term, it prevents leadership from seeing the real problem: the system is overburdened, brittle, and unsustainable.
-Heroes are not a strength.
-They are a warning sign.

 ## These Ideas Are Not For Sale